Heliscoro/alx-low_level_programming/README.md

-This contains solutions to Debugging task
+This repository contains solutions to alx low level programming